sauerkrausi/neuroLSD/README.md

 ![ProjectLogo](/logoNeuroLSD.jpg)
 # neuroLSD
-This repository contains scripts and evaluation-pipelines related to the **neuroLSD** project.
+This repository contains scripts and evaluation pipelines related to the **neuroLSD** project.

 The **neuroLSD** project investigates how lysosomal storage disorder–associated pathways contribute to neurodegeneration using **stem-cell–derived neuronal models**.
-We integrate **quantitative proteomics** and **calcium imaging** to profile functional and molecular changes in cortical-like iNeurons (iN) and dopaminergic-like iDA neurons.
+We integrate **quantitative proteomics**, **lipidomics**, and **calcium imaging** to profile functional and molecular changes in cortical-like iNeurons (iN) and dopaminergic-like iDA neurons.

+Lysosomal Storage Disorders (LSDs) comprise a broad group of diseases affecting lysosomal degradation, ion flux, and lipid catabolism.
+Within this group, sphingolipidoses genes such as GBA1, SMPD1, and ASAH1 are known or candidate risk factors for Parkinson’s Disease, though the mechanisms remain unclear.
+Building on prior work in HeLa cells, we generated a human embryonic stem cell library with 23 LSD gene knockouts and differentiated them into cortical and dopaminergic neurons.

+Our proteomic and functional analyses reveal lineage-specific alterations in organellar proteomes, uncovering diverse neuronal vulnerabilities.
+Notably, GBA1-/- and ASAH1-/- dopaminergic neurons show disruptions in synaptic and mitochondrial compartments, correlating with impaired neuronal firing and presynaptic protein localization.

+This LSD mutant toolkit and associated proteomic landscape provide a resource for decoding how lysosomal dysfunction impacts neuronal health and for exploring mechanistic links between lysosomal storage disorders and Parkinson’s Disease.

 📖 Preprint: [link coming soon]